GANESHREDDY-A/Desicion-Tree-Classification-/README.md

 # Desicion-Tree-Classification-

-The repoert is inside the simple linear regression final pdf.
+The report is inside the simple linear regression final pdf.